hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 are untranslatable.)
 The weak version replaces "determines" with "influences".
-I think the weak version is uncontroversially true, so for the rest of this post, the strong form will be implicit.
+I think the weak version is uncontroversially true, so for the rest of this post, we will focus on the strong form, and incommensurability in particular.

 #### The inner life of bats

-The most provocative aspect of strong cognitive relativism is incommensurability, and the most famous argument is Thomas Nagel's paper
-[*What is it like to be a bat?*](http://www.philosopher.eu/others-writings/nagel-what-is-it-like-to-be-a-bat/).
+The most famous argument for incommensurability is Thomas Nagel's [*What is it like to be a bat?*](http://www.philosopher.eu/others-writings/nagel-what-is-it-like-to-be-a-bat/).
 Nagel is really interested in showing there is an *interior* aspect to consciousness that cannot be captured by reductive explanation,